Climate of Paraguay: Chaco

 In contrast to the Paranaense region, the Chaco has a tropical wet-and-dry climate bordering on semi-arid.
 The Chaco experiences seasons that alternately flood and parch the land, yet seasonal variations in temperature are modest.
-Chaco temperatures are usually high, the temperature drops only slightly in winter.
+Chaco temperatures are usually high; the temperature drops only slightly in winter.
 Even at night the air is stifling despite the usually present breezes.
-Rainfall is light, varying from 500 to 1,000 millimeters (19.7 to 39.4 in) per year, except in the higher land to the northwest where it is somewhat greater.
+Rainfall is light, varying from 500 to 1,000 millimeters (19.7 to 39.4 in) per year, except in the higher land to the northwest where it can be somewhat greater.
 Rainfall is concentrated in the summer months, and extensive areas that are deserts in winter become summer swamps.

+Sustainability

+In 2017, youth activist Diana Vicezar established a community-based organisation designed to tackle elements of the climate crisis and animal welfare.
+Paraguay has a large issue with abandoned dogs, as well as plastic pollution, so Vicezar established Mymba Rayhu to build shelter for these free-ranging dogs using recycled materials.